BlakeRosenhagen/UT-Final-Project/README.md

 # UT-Final-Project
 Training a machine learning model to identify whether particular transactions are fraud.
 ## Attention!

+#### Download csv from https://www.kaggle.com/ntnu-testimon/paysim1 and place csv file in "data" folder.
+Title file "transaction.csv"

 Make sure XGBClassifier is installed: conda install -c conda-forge xgboost

 Also, you may have to revert matplotlib library back to 1.5:

-pip uninstall matplotlib
+* pip uninstall matplotlib

-pip install matplotlib==1.3.1
+* pip install matplotlib==1.3.1